mtimofiiv/imagecondom/README.md

  * The first part of the request, the `500` is the width you want the image to be resized to.
  * The second part of the URI is the base64-encoded URI of the image you want.

+## Caching

+By default, all the assets are set with maximum expiry cache headers.
+If you need to get a version without these, append `?bypassCache=true` to the request.

 ## Running

  * `npm run start` starts the application